Estimating near-verbatim extraction risk in language models with decoding-constrained beam search

 The algorithm performs $1$ prefill forward pass ($\prelen$ token evaluations) followed by at most $\suflen - 1$ decoding forward passes ($\bw$ token evaluations each), for a total of at most $\prelen + (\suflen - 1) \cdot \bw$ token evaluations per sequence (Appendix~\ref{app:sec:intuition:cost}).
 We follow the notation in Appendix~\ref{app:sec:kcbs:notation}.

 \paragraph{Returned suffix candidates.} There are no duplicate sequences in the output candidates.
 This follows directly from the semantics of Algorithm~\ref{app:alg:beam-topk}, but is worth making explicit for clarity: every output \emph{token} sequence is guaranteed to be unique (Lemma~\ref{lem:unique}).
 However, it is possible that in \emph{character} space there are duplicates---that unique token sequences decode to the same string of characters.
 Because our probability mass computations are done in token space, we do not need to account for character-space duplicates in a special way.
 Every unique token sequence contributes to our extraction mass calculations.
-We return up to $\bw \cdot k$ such unique sequences (possibly fewer due to EOS-containing sequences that are pruned at an intermediate depth).
+We return up to $\bw \cdot k$ such unique sequences.
 Unlike traditional beam search, which prunes to $\bw$ at the final step, we omit this last across-beam prune: all $\suflen$-length candidates already have valid probabilities with respect to top-$k$ decoding, so retaining all of them in $\sF$ is free and preserves mass that would otherwise be discarded (Lemma~\ref{lem:mass-preservation}).
 Because these $\bw \cdot k$ sequences contain the top-$\bw$ (i.e., those that would survive the last prune), the mass of these $\bw \cdot k$ sequences dominates (Corollary~\ref{cor:prune-inequality}).\looseness=-1

 The HuggingFace API makes it very simple to implement changes to beam search to respect our top-$k$ scoring rule using the \texttt{LogitProcessor} abstraction.
 (Using beam search with top-$k$ enabled does not do this by default; it is a stochastic variant of beam-search with top-$k$ sampling.)
 However, this is not the case for skipping the last iteration across-beam prune, or how we handle EOS.
 We need to implement our own search, batching, and KV caching to achieve this.\looseness=-1